1978 smallpox outbreak in the United Kingdom: The Shooter inquiry

 Plan of the Birmingham smallpox laboratory in 1978, based on one in the Shooter Report.
 A = smallpox laboratory; B = animalpox laboratory; C = tissue culture laboratory; E = corridor with swing barrier; D = internal service ducts with access hatches.
 The position of two safety cabinets is shown at the top with extraction ducts to the windows (black arrows).
 The circles represent centrifuges and the squares various incubators and refrigerators.
 The laboratory was about 9.5 metres wide.

 An official government inquiry into Parker's death was conducted by a panel led by microbiologist R.A.
 Shooter, and comprising Christopher Booth, Sir David Evans, J.R.
 McDonald, David Tyrrell and Sir Robert Williams, with observers from the World Health Organization (WHO), the Health and Safety Executive and the Trades Union Congress.

 Schematic diagram of the East Wing of Birmingham University Medical School in 1978.
 The positions of the ventilation ducts are labelled A, B, C and D.

 The inquiry's report noted that Bedson had failed to inform the authorities of changes in his research that could have affected safety.
 Shooter's enquiry discovered that the Dangerous Pathogens Advisory Group had inspected the laboratory on two occasions and each time recommended that the smallpox research be continued there, even though the facilities at the laboratory fell far short of those required by law.
 Several of the staff at the laboratory had received no special training.
-Inspectors from the WHO had told Bedson that the physical facilities at the laboratory did not meet WHO standards, but had nonetheless only recommended a few changes in laboratory procedures.
+Inspectors from the WHO had told Bedson that the physical facilities at the laboratory did not meet WHO standards, but had nonetheless recommended only a few changes in laboratory procedures.
 Bedson misled the WHO about the volume of work handled by the laboratory, telling them that it had progressively declined since 1973, when in fact it had risen substantially as Bedson tried to finish his work before the laboratory closed.
 Shooter also found that while Parker had been vaccinated, it had not been done recently enough to protect her against smallpox.
 A foreword by the Secretary of State for Social Services, Patrick Jenkin, noted that the University of Birmingham disputed the report's findings.